alamote/partable/README.md

-# partable
+# Partable Plugin

-Partable plugin for CakePHP: Create partitions, add custom triggers, and more.
+This plugin allows you to manage Postgres partitions and triggers in a more convenient way.

+## Installation